 STARS offers students and/or recent graduates the opportunity to gain practical work experience in both our winter and summer internships.
 Interns will receive hands-on experience helping individuals with disabilities recreate in the outdoors in beautiful Steamboat Springs, Colorado!
 STARS offers internship to students studying the following fields: Outdoor Education, Recreation, Recreation for Special Populations, Health & Exercise Science, Community-based Therapeutic Recreation (no CTRS on site), Nonprofit Management, Program Administration & Management, Psychology, Sociology & Physical Education, Development/Fundraising, and other related fields.
 Interns will work in all areas of the organization throughout their internship to develop a well-rounded experience.
 Areas of the STARS organization include, but are not limited to, the administrative office, reservations desk, program desk, staff and volunteer trainings, observing and teaching private and group lessons, camps, local programs, fundraisers, and outreach.

-We will begin accepting applicants in January for our summer season.
-Check back in 2019 for a position description and an application.
+We will are now accepting applications for our summer season.
+See the links below for our 2019 position descriptions.
 We look forward to your application!